Refinement Modal Logic: Technical preliminaries

 If the context of the logic is clear, we simply write {\em disjunctive formula} (or {\em df}).
 If $\Group=\emptyset$, we have that $\Et_{\agent\in\Group} \covers_\agent \{\phi_1, \dots, \phi_n\} = \top$, as expected.

 \paragraph{Bisimulation quantified modal logic}

 The language $\lang_\bqall$ is defined as

 where $\agent\in\Agents$ and $\atom\in\Atoms$.
 We let $\bqis \atom\phi$ abbreviate $\neg \bqall \atom\neg\phi$.
 We write $\bqall$ and $\bqis$ for the bisimulation quantifiers in order to distinguish them from the {\em refinement} quantifiers $\forall$ and $\exists$, to be introduced later.
 Given an atom $\atom$ and a formula $\phi$, the expression $\bqis \atom\phi$ means that there exists a denotation of propositional variable $\atom$ such that $\phi$.
-It is interpreted as follows (restricted bisimulation $\bisim^\atom$ is introduced further below in Definition \ref{def.bisim}).
+It is interpreted as follows (restricted bisimulation $\bisim^\atom$ is introduced further below in Definition \ref{def.bisim}):

-In \cite[Lemma 2.43]{french:2006} a bisimulation quantifier characterization of fixed points is given.
-The characterization employs the universal modality $\blacksquare$ which quantifies over all states in the model.
-(Let $\lang_{\bqall\blacksquare}$ be the language of bisimulation quantified modal logic with $\blacksquare$ as well.)
-The only crucial clauses in the inductively defined translation $t: \lang^\mu \mapsto \lang_{\bqall\blacksquare}$ are those for the fixed-point operators.
-The atoms $p$ in the translation are required not to occur in $\phi$.

-The first equation captures the intuition of a greatest fixed point as a least upper bound of the set of states that are prefixed points of $\phi$, whereas the second equation captures a least fixed point as the greatest lower bound of the set of states that are postfixed points of $\phi$.
-From \cite{dagostinoetal:2000} we know that bisimulation quantifiers are also expressible in the modal $\mu$-calculus, and thus these equivalences also hold in the modal $\mu$-calculus.
+In \cite[Lemma 2.43]{french:2006} a bisimulation quantifier characterization of fixed points is given (the details of which are deferred to Section \ref{sec-FEL-mu} on refinement $\mu$-calculus, where they are pertinent), and from \cite{dagostinoetal:2000} we know that bisimulation quantifiers are also expressible in the modal $\mu$-calculus.
 For more information on the modal $\mu$-calculus, see \cite{dagostinoetal:2005,venema:2012}.